aws-samples/serverless-samples/owasp-api-security-controls-demo/order/README.md

 ![List order as user](../assets/ListOrderUser.png)

 1. User authenticates with Cognito and uses the ID token as `Authorization` header for API Gateway.
-2. API Gateway uses a Cognito authorizer to validate the token and rejects the request if a valid token is not passed.
+2. API Gateway uses a Cognito authorizer to validate the token and rejects the request if token is invalid.
 3. If token is valid, API Gateway invokes the Lambda function.
 It passes the subject, `sub`, in the token as claims field to  Lambda function.
 4. There are 2 steps to retrieving the order details.
 The function execution role does not have permissions to access DynamoDB table.
    6a.
-The Lambda function assumes a role with DynamoDB permissions and tags the session with UserId set to the unique Cognito identifier or `sub` for the authenticated user.
+The Lambda function assumes a role with DynamoDB permissions and tags the session with `UserId` key set to the unique Cognito identifier or `sub` for the authenticated user.
    6b.
 The identifier, `sub`, is used as the partition key for DynamoDB `query`.
 This ensures only orders placed by authenticated user are retrieved.

 **Using role based access control for DynamoDB records mitigates for API1:2023 - Broken Object Level Authorization.**